Everything you need to know about Construction Estimating Software

 The profit margin is the contractor's fee for taking on the project, and this money helps grow the business.
 The contingency is a portion of the contract reserved for unexpected costs or mistakes, which are common in construction.
 Typically, construction companies add 5-10% of the contract price to cover these potential overruns.

-Once you have all the necessary information, the next step is to put everything together into a detailed estimate.
 This is where you calculate the total cost of the project.
 The goal is to add up all the numbers and make sure they reflect an accurate picture of what the project will cost.

 Before finalizing the estimate, it’s important to double-check all the details.
 Review things like labor rates, material amounts, equipment needs, and other costs to make sure everything is correct.